Things change quickly in tech.

 Although we generally recommend having a single Call-to-Action (CTA) in your emails, we realize that there are a lot of times when that won’t be possible (newsletters for example).
 Yet, an email’s click rate includes all clicks (clicks on email footer links, supporting links, and clicks on your main CTA).
 Does it make sense for all of these clicks to be part of the same click rate?

-Now, what happens when your recipients land on your site or landing pages?
+Now, what happens when your recipients land on your site, blog or landing pages?
 If they leave within the first second, should they count as part of your click rate?.

 This is one of the reasons why we often recommend using custom goals or revenue numbers instead of clicks to assess a campaign’s performance.